jamesAlhassan/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c script - a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 2-str_concat.c - a function that concatenates two strings.

+3-alloc_grid.c - a function that returns a pointer to a 2 dimensional array of integers.

+Prototype: int **alloc_grid(int width, int height);
+Each element of the grid should be initialized to 0 The function should return NULL on failure
+If width or height is 0 or negative, return NULL